 Toxic bosses are often inflexible about their expectations and demand an extreme workload, fast turn-arounds, and weekend Slack responses.
 These demands increase employee anxiety and fear, according to the surgeon general’s report, and can undermine work-life harmony, which the report names as a key component for employee well-being.

 Once you’ve realized your boss is toxic, what can you do about it?
-There are a few approaches you can take:
+There are a few approaches you can take to make the situation manageable until finding another job.
+Here are some tips on how to deal with toxic boss:

 Some managers might not be aware of just how toxic their actions are, Casciaro says.
 So your first approach should be trying to talk it out with them.
 This can also be helpful in determining if your boss is truly toxic—disruptive, rude, and self-centered—or if their management style is simply misaligning with what you’re used to.

-A lot of the time toxic behavior is rooted in narcissism, Ronayne says, and the feedback you give your manager might go unacknowledged.
+In a lot of cases, toxic behavior is rooted in narcissism, Ronayne says, and the feedback you give your manager might go unacknowledged.
 “If they’re really toxic, they don’t care,” he says.
-“And that’s a key component of the toxicity.”
-So if their reaction to polite and professional feedback is cruel or uncaring, you’ll at least have a better sense of what you’re dealing with.
+“That’s a key component of the toxicity.”
+If their reaction to polite and professional feedback is cruel or uncaring, you’ll at least have a better sense of what you’re dealing with.

 Toxic behavior often comes from a place of insecurity, Casciaro says.
 She recommends taking a step back and trying to see why they need to exercise so much control over others.
 The approach?
-“Try to understand the rules of that behavior so that you can maybe offer something that gives a little bit of a boost to the boss and they become a little less needy of squashing everybody else around,” she says.
+“Try to understand the rules of that behavior,” she says.
+“Maybe you can offer something that gives a little bit of a boost to the boss and they become a little less needy of squashing everybody else around.”

 It’s easy to feel stuck in a bad manager-subordinate relationship, but you don’t have to surrender to the situation.
 Instead, make other professional connections with potential mentors, both within and outside of your organization.
 Fostering these alternative relationships can open up new career opportunities and confidants to help you get out of your predicament.